Vol. III - Appendix E

 In 1901 George and Martha's daughter Edith Nicholls was still living with her parents in Ticehurst.
 She was 19 years old.
 No occupation is noted.
 It is not known what became of her after then.

 - Maria Farley.
 Born 17 August 1905 in Staplehurst.
+In 1921 Maria, aged 15 was a servant, a housemaid, at The Ladies College, Goudhurst, Kent.
 Maria Farley married Benjamin Everden Dobell in 1926 in Cranbrook.
-In 1939 they were living at The Bungalow, Stalden.
+In 1939 they were living at The Bungalow, Stalden, Cranbrook.
 Benjamin was a gardener.
-They probably had four children, certainly they had two sons.
-Mara Dobell died in 1951 in Tonbridge.
+They probably had four children, certainly two sons.
+Maria Dobell died in 1951 in Tonbridge.
 Benjamin Everden Dobell died in 1970 in Tonbridge.

 - Caroline Martha Farley.
 Born 17 December 1906 in Staplehurst.
 Caroline may have married Victor Jesse Croucher on 28 March 1929 at Providence Chapel, Stone Street, Cranbrook, They had five children.
 In 1939 "Martha" Croucher were living at Cole Farm, Cranbrook with Frank S Hope and Elizabeth Hope and her daughter Dorothy Theodolph Croucher, born 31 January 1931.
 Victor is listed separately and by himself at The Island, Court Hill, Cranbrook.
 He is a builders labourer.
 They are believed to have had five children in all.
 Jesse Victor Croucher died in 1981.
-Martha Caroline Croucher was buried in 2003 in Cranbrook.
+Martha Caroline Croucher died on 4 August 2003 in Frittenden and was buried in Cranbrook.

 - Thomas George Farley.
 Born 4 May 1908 in Marden, Kent.
 Thomas married Lily Ashenden in 1932 in Strood, Kent.
 In 1939 they were living at High View, Cranbrook and Thomas is described as a "heavy worker".
 Two children seem to be listed.
 Lily Farley died in 1987 in Bedford.
 Thomas George Farley died in 1991 in Tunbridge Wells.